-In this article, Caitriona from Wholesome Ireland gives some money saving tips for families and household budgeting tips and shows you how to save money on groceries and still eat healthily.
+In this article, I’m going to share some of my top money saving tips for families and household budgeting advice to show you how to save money on groceries and still eat healthily.

 #Tip 1: Eat Less Meat